circleconstantpi/archimedes/Python_Scripts/modern_approaches/README.md

 When using the <code>float</code> number type the places after the decimal point are limited to 15-17 places.
 This is a significant restriction.
 Using the standard Python module <code>decimal</code> and the related number types one can deal with nearly an infinite number of places.

-The Archimedean approch is used together with more or less well known approaches e.g. from Snellius, Dörrie and Aitken for a better approximation of Pi.
+The Archimedean approch for the calculation of Pi is used together with more or less well known approaches e.g. from Snellius, Dörrie and Aitken for a better approximation of Pi.

+I have found a new approach to improving convergence for which I have not yet been able to find a reference or another source.
+A detailed mathematical proof is still pending.